 My German aunty and cousins came over to visit when I was quite small and brought me a Sindy doll.
 One rainy English day they crocheted clothes with scraps of wool, without a single pattern, and very quickly Sindy had a huge wardrobe.
 After that I really, really wanted to learn to crochet.
 I was given The Ladybird Book of Crochet and tried hard to master it.
 It wasn’t to be, partly because the drawings were all for right-handers.
 I did get the hang of chains but that was it.

 Years later I suddenly decided I’d have another go and so, in 2011, I studied crochet magazines, books, videos and blogs like my life depended on it.
 This time I wasn’t stopping until I’d cracked it.
 I crocheted in the car, first thing in the morning, in hotels on holiday and long into the night – I was a woman obsessed.

 I started my blog on New Year’s Eve 2011 as a way to keep an online journal of my progress, enthusiasm and to connect with others.
-It’s evolved into a blog showing the things I create, cook and grow and places I visit; including craft shops and events, mostly here in England.
+It’s evolved into a blog showing the things I create, cook and grow, and the places I visit; mostly here in England.

 I’ve begun to add my designs to Ravelry.

 Thank you for reading!